RingMan/sea-quell/README.md

 user=> (defdb mydb (sqlite3 {:db "/path/to/sqlite.db"}))
 user=> (do-sql q2)
 ```
+## Documentation and Examples
+Check out the [wiki](https://github.com/RingMan/sea-quell/wiki) to learn more about using `seaquell`
+and how it's designed.
+For some full-featured examples, take a peek at these [answers](src/seaquell/zoo/select_within_select.clj)
+to the [SQL Zoo](http://sqlzoo.net) *Select within Select* tutorial.

 ## Testing
 To check your installation or if you choose to contribute, you may want to execute the units tests.
 Sea-quell uses the excellent [midje](https://github.com/marick/Midje) library for this purpose.
 Just type `lein midje` from the command prompt to run the tests.
 They should all pass.

-Looking at the [tests](https://github.com/RingMan/sea-quell/blob/master/test/seaquell/core_test.clj) is a great way to learn what sea-quell can and can't do.
+Looking at the [tests](test/seaquell/core_test.clj) is a great way to learn what sea-quell can and can't do.